Strech/termin_de/README.md

 ```
 Usage: termin [options]
+    -a, --after=<date>               Trigger only on date later than given date
     -b, --before=<date>              Trigger only on date earlier than given date
     -c, --execute=<command>          Run given command with %{date} and %{link} replacements
     -s, --service=<id>               Id of the requested service